Movie Shoot – Day 9

 Finally, we wrap and start moving equipment to the cars.

 Lou and I walk side by side with flashlights.

 -You OK, Lou?

--Just keep your flashlight on.
-Oh, and I don’t mean to scare you more.
-But keep it on the ground and watch where you step.
+-Just keep your flashlight on at all times.
+Keep it on the ground and watch where you step.
 There’s… uh… rattlesnakes.